+- Think about the timing of the intervention meeting.
 Make sure the person at the center of the intervention isn’t going through substance withdrawal.
 A physically unwell person can make be a distraction and undermine the effectiveness of the meeting.
 Be mindful that there is enough time to hold the meeting and that distractions are kept to a minimum.

+- Plan for objections.
 The family member who is the focus of the meeting may respond defensively once they learn the reason for the meeting.
 The person also could express denial about their condition or situation.
 Prepare possible responses to any objections and anticipate what can happen if any of them are rejected.
 The more you can prepare mentally for an outcome, the better, even if it is unfavorable.

 - Have an interventionist, therapist other licensed mental health professional facilitate the meeting.
 This person may be the best person to run the meeting to ensure everyone is heard.
 Professionals are also able to help families learn about their treatment options.
 If possible, meet with the interventionist ahead of time so you can share your concerns about meeting with your loved one.
 The professional can also help you prepare questions, responses, and next steps.

 - Keep the intervention focused.
 The emotional nature of intervention can blow it off track.
 Do what you can to keep the meeting moving toward its purpose.

 What Should I Do With My Pets While I'm In Treatment?